Positron00/WebAgent/README.md

 A sophisticated AI system built as a microservice architecture that combines a modern Next.js frontend with a powerful LangGraph-based multi-agent backend.
 The platform enables complex research, analysis, and reporting through specialized AI agents.

-**Version: 2.4.5** - Improved testing framework and browser compatibility detection with enhanced Jest configuration, proper environment mocking, and graceful fallbacks for older browsers.
-The update includes comprehensive error handling, structured logging, and performance optimizations for increased reliability across all devices.
+**Version: 2.4.6** - Fixed Jest configuration issues for reliable test execution.
+The update resolves environment teardown problems, properly excludes non-test files from testing, and ensures all 27 tests pass consistently.
+This maintenance release improves developer experience with more reliable testing infrastructure.

 ## Architecture